 Mortgage Costs and Fees

-If you’re purchasing a property with a mortgage, their will be a costs associated with this.
-These cost will vary depending on your individual circumstances and the mortgage you’re applying for.
+If you’re purchasing a property with a mortgage, there will be costs associated with this.
+These costs will vary depending on your individual circumstances and the mortgage you’re applying for.
 Costs may include:

 - A loan processing fee (typically in the order of NZ$150)